 - Mizuno ST-Z and ST-X were praised for their acoustics.
 However, testers were underwhelmed by their overall performance.

 2021 Most Wanted Driver (DATA)

 This year we’re providing a tabbed view of our data.
 The first of the three tabs contains the rankings for our three primary metrics.
 The Data tab contains the familiar launch monitor data (along with fairway percentage).
-Finally, we’ve added a scatter plot showing all of the shots in our test (sans outliers).

 To make things a bit easier, we’ve colored our data using a diverging green-to-red gradient.
 The darkest green values will be highest (and highest/best ranked) values.
 The darkest red values are the lowest.